Care222 UV disinfection solutions during a worldwide pandemic

 Click the button to proceed directly to the dedicated Care222 questionnaire and begin your Ushio UV disinfection enquiries today!

 Excimer: The Technology Explained

-Excimer light irradiates from a specially coated, noble gas-filled vacuum-ultraviolet (VUV) lamp.
-The external application of high-energy electrons into a sealed glass chamber generates an intense plasma discharge, also known as dielectric barrier discharge.
-The generated plasma contains high-energy electrons, and can be immediately extinguished.
-The plasma induces the atomic excitement of the noble gas inside the lamp which leads to the formation of excited dimers.
-Excited dimers occur when high-energy orbital atoms form excited molecular pairs; in a xenon (Xe) excimer lamp, high-energy Xe atoms form excited Xe2 molecules.
-The term excimer is a contraction of the phrase ‘excited dimers’, which was first coined in the 1960s, while the word ‘dimer’ itself means “two parts”.
+The external application of high-energy electrons into the lamp chamber generates an intense plasma discharge, also known as dielectric barrier discharge.
+The generated plasma contains high-energy electrons which can be immediately extinguished.
+The plasma induces the atomic excitement of the noble gas inside the lamp and triggers the formation of the excited dimers.

 Excimer irradiation ‘activates’ the surface by increasing the surface energy, which is measured in millinewtons per metre (mN/m).
 Surface energy determines the contact angle between a fluid and a solid surface.
 To ensure adhesion and homogenous distribution, in applications such as printing and gluing, a smaller contact angle must be achieved.